zepheira/bibframe/model/bfmarc.md

 ## additionalPhysicalForm
 * label: additional physical form
-* desciption: Resource that is manifested in another physical carrier.
+* description: Resource that is manifested in another physical carrier.
 * value: Literal
 * remark: A note about a different format (physical or digital) in which the described item is available.
 Equivalent to MARC 530 subfield a, additional physical form available note.
 * refines: